 Inexpensive Party Decorations

-A theme will dictate your decorations, like graduation parties, luaus, fiestas, etc. If you plan ahead, like several months in advance, you can buy decorations during off season, when they might be cheaper.
-Also search online for sales and do some comparison shopping to get an idea of how much things cost and whether or not something is a good deal. fi
+A theme will dictate your decorations, like graduation parties, luaus, fiestas, etc. If you plan ahead, like several months in advance, you can buy decorations during offseason, when they might be cheaper.
+Also, search online for sales and do some comparison shopping to get an idea of how much things cost and whether or not something is a good deal.

-Another possibility: borrow decorations from a friend or family member.
-Just remember who loaned you what, and return them soon after the party... and in good condition.
+Another possibility is to borrow decorations from a friend or family member.
+Just remember who loaned you what, and return them soon after the party and in good condition.
 Replace anything that gets damaged.